alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-rule-on-cleaning-with-cologne-and-alcohol.md

 ---
-layout: post
-title: "Ruling on cleaning with cologne and alcohol"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no.3900, Question 2"
+date: 2020/09/3
+group1: true
 hijri: Muharram 15, 1442
-summary: "There is no harm in using cologne with alcohol for medical purposes such as a disinfectant for injuries."
 lang: en
-locale: en
-date: 2020/09/3
-category: [treatments,fatwas]
+layout: post
-group1: true
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah no.3900, Question 2
+summary: There is no harm in using cologne with alcohol for medical purposes such as a disinfectant for injuries.
+title: Ruling on cleaning with cologne and alcohol
 ---

 ### Question: